 Will Namecheap customer support help me?

+Speaking of the live chat, we found that it doesn’t take more than a couple of minutes for agents to respond.
+We tried contacting Namecheap regarding our issue when trying to activate the SSL certificate.
 The agent was very helpful and jumped to solve the problem right away.
-He kept me informed on what the issue was and what he was doing to fix it.
+He kept us informed on what the issue was and what he was doing to fix it.

-So my experience with customer support was very good.
+So our experience with customer support was very good.
 The agent was very kind and helpful, and the issue got resolved in very little time.

 Alongside the live chat option, Namecheap has a very detailed knowledge base.
-There I found articles and guides on all topics of interest.
-Plus, there are step-by-step instructions, which come in handy if you’re a beginner.
+There we found articles and guides with many step-by-step instructions, which come in handy if you’re a beginner.

 Namecheap review – the final verdict